 - Turn off the heat.

-- Cover the pot and let stand over the burner (no heat) for 10 to 12 minutes.
-Time will depend on the size of the eggs, how many eggs you’re cooking at a time, and also how well you like them cooked.
+- Cover the pot, remove from burner, and let stand for 6 to 12 minutes.
+Time will depend on how well you like them cooked.

 - Peel and serve.